BasiaFusinska/katacoda-scenarios/tensorflow-getting-started/tensorflow-core/variable.md

 `init = tf.global_variables_initializer()
 sess.run(init)`{{execute}}

 Now the model is ready to be evaluated.
-Note that because linear model is not taking into account y values, so there is no need to provide then in the `feed_dict` parameter.
+Note that because linear model is not taking into account y values, there is no need to provide then in the `feed_dict` parameter.

 `print(sess.run(linear_model, {x:[0,1,2,3,4,5]}))`{{execute}}